Kensington Treaty

 The Kensington Treaty, officially the Treaty between the United Kingdom of Great Britain and Northern Ireland and the Federal Republic of Germany on Friendship and Bilateral Cooperation, is an agreement signed between the governments of the United Kingdom and Germany.
 The agreement was officially signed by Prime Minister Keir Starmer and Chancellor Friedrich Merz in London on 17 July 2025.

-The agreement includes cooperation on defence initiatives, the countries' response to the Russo-Ukrainian War, the use of technology in warfare and domestically.
-It also focuses on ease of travel between the two countries, with measures including British passport holders being able to use German e-gates, school exchange trips not requiring visas to visit Germany, and a direct rail service between the two countries within ten years.
+The agreement includes cooperation on defence initiatives, the countries' response to the Russo-Ukrainian War, and the use of technology in warfare and domestically.
+It also focuses on ease of travel between the two countries, with measures including British passport holders being able to use German e-gates, school exchange trips between the two countries not requiring visas, and a direct rail service between the two countries within ten years.

 The agreement was the first of its kind between the two countries since the end of the Second World War.
 Media reaction to the treaty noted its significance, especially as part of the prominence of the E3 alliance (the UK, France, and Germany) in the current global situation.
-Merz told reporters that his visit to the UK coming straight after one by French President Emmanuel Macron was purposeful, and that the deal was part of the three countries' political positions becoming better aligned.
+Merz told reporters that his visit to the UK coming straight after one by French President Emmanuel Macron was purposeful, and that the treaty was part of the three countries' political positions becoming better aligned.